Transcription factor: Analysis

 There are different technologies available to analyze transcription factors.
 On the genomic level, DNA-sequencing and database research are commonly used.
 The protein version of the transcription factor is detectable by using specific antibodies.
 The sample is detected on a western blot.
 By using electrophoretic mobility shift assay (EMSA), the activation profile of transcription factors can be detected.
 A multiplex approach for activation profiling is a TF chip system where several different transcription factors can be detected in parallel.

 The most commonly used method for identifying transcription factor binding sites is chromatin immunoprecipitation (ChIP).
 This technique relies on chemical fixation of chromatin with formaldehyde, followed by co-precipitation of DNA and the transcription factor of interest using an antibody that specifically targets that protein.
 The DNA sequences can then be identified by microarray or high-throughput sequencing (ChIP-seq) to determine transcription factor binding sites.
 If no antibody is available for the protein of interest, DamID may be a convenient alternative.

 Classes

 As described in more detail below, transcription factors may be classified by their (1) mechanism of action, (2) regulatory function, or (3) sequence homology (and hence structural similarity) in their DNA-binding domains.
+They are also classified by 3D structure of their DBD and the way it contacts DNA.